 Direct Communication: All Board meetings remain closed to the public since January 1, 2015, despite the fact that the organization’s contract with the state requires that Board meetings be “generally open to the public”.
 The Disability Network West Michigan website has not been updated since early February.
 Staff and Board have not answered any requests for information or communication from advocates in over five months.

 The Board is actively discriminating against any persons with disabilities involved in advocacy (even tangentially).
-At this point, it should be obvious to everyone that the Board of Disability Network West Michigan – which is controlled by able-bodied people and people with medical diagnoses who do not believe in the Independent Living Movement or identify as members of the disability community – is absolutely unwilling to take any action whatsoever to come into compliance with the law and is in fact willfully acting against the interests of the disability community.
+At this point, it should be obvious to everyone that the Board of Disability Network West Michigan – which is controlled by non-disabled people and people with medical diagnoses who do not believe in the Independent Living Movement or identify as members of the disability community – is absolutely unwilling to take any action whatsoever to come into compliance with the law and is in fact willfully acting against the interests of the disability community.

 This is exactly the type of behavior we’re not going to tolerate and really exemplifies why we began this campaign in the first place.